Day 44: Timber Trail (North Half)

 At the start of the Timber Trail, we were greeted by with a sign offering that the 84 km trail would take 28 hours to walk.
 This was assuming a 3 km/hr pace, which seemed like an unusually low pace for what’s supposed to be a well-graded bicycle trail.
 With the exception of the diversion from the Timber Trail to summit Mount Pureora, we expected to go significantly faster than that.

 The signage at the start of the Timber Trail and its per-kilometer signposts referred to the trail as “The New Zealand Cycle Trail”.
-This seemed a bit self-aggrandizing, given the trail only started construction in 2010 and fully completed in 2013.
+This seemed a bit self-aggrandizing, given the trail only started construction in 2010 and was fully completed in 2013.
 So I immediately wondered if the trail would live up to its own hype.

 At the start of the trail, the tread was a nice dirt floor, though it wound back-and-forth rapidly through a dense forest.
-CareFree commented she felt like she was getting dizzy; I’d lost sense of what direction we were going in at all.
+CareFree commented she felt like she was getting dizzy.
+I’d lost sense of what direction we were going in at all.
 (The sun was hidden behind clouds, so we didn’t have that as a frame of reference.)

 Timber Trail